The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Related Work and Background

-According to the definition in Art.~3, a deployer is ``a natural or legal person, public authority, agency or other body using an AI system under its authority except where the AI system is used in the course of a personal non-professional activity''.
+\paragraph{Obligations of the Deployer.} According to the definition in \art{3}, a deployer is ``a natural or legal person, public authority, agency or other body using an AI system under its authority except where the AI system is used in the course of a personal non-professional activity''.

 The obligations for deployers of high-risk AI systems, as outlined in \art{26}, include taking technical and organizational measures to ensure systems are used according to instructions.
 If a risk is identified, deployers must promptly inform the provider and relevant authorities and suspend system use.
 Furthermore, deployers must assign human oversight to competent individuals with necessary training and authority.
 Deployers controlling input data must ensure it is relevant and representative in view of the intended purpose of the system.
 They are responsible for maintaining logs appropriately and informing individuals when decisions affecting them involve high-risk AI systems.
 Additionally, deployers must cooperate with competent authorities in actions related to the AI system to implement the regulation.